 What if…Then What? is a dramatic story of a friendship being torn apart by change.
 It follows 11-year-old, Cameron Walker and his friendship with Kyle Morris.
 Cameron is aware that they are growing apart from one another which started when Kyle joined the school’s basketball team.
 The action surrounds the influence of Kyle’s teammates who don’t deem Cameron “cool” enough to hang with them.
 Their obstacle is how to balance the old friendship with the new friendship.
 Kyle struggles to stand up for his old friend and Cameron struggles with feeling left out of the cool kids group and ultimately wanting to get even with them all for bullying him.
 While the film explores bullying and what happens in the mind of people before attempting suicide, it also explores the difficulties of being different, and the complexities of standing up for one’s self and friends.

 My objective when developing the script was to address these complex social issues and to hopefully invoke discussion for the greater good.
 Therefore, instead of asking, “Where did things go wrong?”
 We ask, “Am I missing any warning signs?”
 Or “Could there be more to his or her change of attitude?”
 Studies show are usually three or more factors simultaneously brewing in a child's life when he or she is thinking about taking his or her life.

-My hope is that this film will further ignite awareness about bullying and open dialogue about suicide for children, parents, and teachers.
+My hope is that this film and anti-bullying program will further ignite awareness about bullying and open dialogue about suicide for children, parents, and teachers.